krzema12/snakeyaml-engine-kmp/README.md

 SnakeYAML engine is a YAML processor for the Java Virtual Machine.

+## API

+The project is at its early stage.
+The API might change.
+Feel free to review the code and propose features/changes.

 ## SnakeYAML engine features ##

 * a **complete** [YAML 1.2 processor](http://yaml.org/spec/1.2/spec.html).
 In particular, SnakeYAML can parse all examples from the specification.